-If you would like to receive updates on the progress of the Baldivis District Sporting Complex please sign up to Rock Port and select “New Infrastructure Projects”.
+If you would like to receive updates on the progress of the Baldivis District Sporting Complex, please sign up to Rock Port and select “New Infrastructure Projects”.

-Playing fields and pavilion Junior pavilion and outdoor courts
+Playing fields and pavilion Indoor recreation centre

 A pavilion will be built between the two primary fields that includes:

 - first aid

 A youth outdoor recreation space is proposed to be located on the site of the sporting complex.